Ketogenic Diet For Cancer TreatmentMert YILMAZ

 There are other advantages to the ketogenic diet that may be more important than efficient fat burning, reducing carbohydrates will lower the levels of glucose in the bloodstream, glucose, the fuel that cancer cells feed on.
 Putting your body into ketosis will aid in starving cancer cells of their energy supply.

 Foremost cell biologist Otto Warburg discovered that cancer cells are incapable of flourishing using energy from cellular respiration, but uses glucose fermentation.
-Further research by Dr. Thomas Seyfried and others cancer experts, found that cancer cells are also fueled by fermented amino acid glutamine.
+Further research by Dr. Thomas Seyfried and other cancer experts, found that cancer cells are also fueled by fermented amino acid glutamine.

 Cancer cells have ten times more insulin receptors on their surfaces than normal cells, enabling them to feast on glucose and nutrients coming through the bloodstream at a very high rate, so as you continue consuming glucose as a main source of energy, cancer cells will flourish and spread.
 Cancer patients with high blood sugar levels are least likely to survive.

 To summarise, due to damaged mitochondria in cancer cells they are unable to create energy from aerobic respiration, and they cannot metabolize fatty acids either.
-So by restricting glucose and amino acids, we are able to starve off cancer.
+So by restricting glucose and amino acids, we are able to stave off cancer.

 Intermittent Fasting and Cancer

 By combining the ketogenic diet with intermittent fasting we can optimize ketone production and starve cancer cells more effectively.
-Late stage cancer patients completing lemon water cleanse for three to seven days can weaken the cancer cells further.
+Late-stage cancer patients completing lemon water cleanse for three to seven days can weaken the cancer cells further.

 Constantly snacking and eating up to five times a day means that nutrition is keeping blood sugar and insulin levels elevated, so the fuel source needed for cancer cells remains a constant threat.

 Intermittent fasting for a period of 4-8 hours in a day allows the body to produce ketones as fuel for the entire body.
-The 20-hour fast may be optimal for cancer patients, but for others, 16 to 18-hour fasting may prove to be more compatible for their lifestyle.
+The 20-hour fast may be optimal for cancer patients, but for others, 16 to 18-hour fasting may prove to be more compatible with their lifestyle.